Russia

 What is a cruise missile?

-The armaments can hold either a nuclear or a conventional warhead, as they fly near the ground towards their target.
+The missile can hold either a nuclear or a conventional warhead, and flies near the ground towards its target.

 The missile, which Nato dubbed "Skyfall", can allegedly bypass anti-missile and air defence systems (Picture: Russian MOD)

-The missile, which Nato dubbed Skyfall, can allegedly bypass anti-missile and air defence systems (Picture: Russian MOD)
+The missile, which Nato calls Skyfall, can allegedly bypass anti-missile and air defence systems (Picture: Russian defence ministry)

 What is the Burevestnik cruise missile?

-President Putin first spoke about the creation of the 9M730 Burevestnik, otherwise known as "storm petrel", along with the Sarmat intercontinental ballistic missile, in a speech to the Russian federal assembly seven years ago.
+President Putin first spoke about the creation of the 9M730 Burevestnik, otherwise known to Russia as the "Storm Petrel", along with the Sarmat intercontinental ballistic missile, in a speech to the Russian federal assembly seven years ago.

-The former KGB intelligence officer said the missile was a "fundamentally new type of weapon – a strategic nuclear missile equipped with a nuclear power plant", the Times have said.
+The former KGB intelligence officer was quoted by The Times as saying the missile was a "fundamentally new type of weapon – a strategic nuclear missile equipped with a nuclear power plant".

-The ground-launched missile is thought to be powered by a small nuclear reactor, giving the projectile an unlimited range, and, in addition, it can also carry a nuclear warhead.
+The ground-launched missile is thought to be powered by a small nuclear reactor, giving the projectile a huge range, while also being able to carry a nuclear warhead.

-Justin Crump, a military veteran and chief executive of private intelligence firm Sibylline, explained the missile in an interview on Radio 4's Today programme.
+Justin Crump, a military veteran and chief executive of private intelligence firm Sibylline, spoke about the missile in an interview on Radio 4's Today programme.

 "This can loiter for hours or days, effectively making it a weapon that can hang around, that can go a very long distance and then strike a target, which is unique to Russia at the moment."

-Mr Crump went on to say that this idea had been investigated by the US and Soviet Union in the 1950s, but both states had dismissed the idea as it was "quite dangerous" to use and "pretty useless compared to other weapons systems".
+Mr Crump went on to say that this idea had been investigated by the US and the Soviet Union in the 1950s, but both had dismissed the idea as it was dangerous to use and had been deemed "pretty useless compared to other weapons systems".

 Six years ago, at least five people were killed when a rocket engine blew up while they were experimenting on small sources of nuclear energy, in a test that was claimed to be linked to the Burevestnik missile.